 San Francisco 49ers vs. Arizona Cardinals

-The San Francisco 49ers and the Arizona Cardinals meet on Sunday in San Francisco in their final regular season games of the 2012 NFL season.
-The 49ers are -16.5 point favorites over the Cardinals with an over/under point total set at 41.5.
+The San Francisco 49ers and the Arizona Cardinals face off on Sunday in a week 6 NFL battle of NFC West teams.
+The 49ers are -11 point favorites over the Cardinals with an over/under point total set at 41.5.

 The San Francisco 49ers got off to a slow start to the season but they appear to have figured things out and are rolling once again.
 The 49ers are averaging 22.6 points and 321.8 yards per game with an even turnover margin.
 Starting QB Colin Kaepernick as completed 56.1 percent of his passes with six touchdowns and four interceptions while being sacked 11 times and he has rushed for 154 yards.
 Frank Gore is averaging 4.8 yards per carry with three touchdowns and Kendall Hunter is averaging 4.0 yards per carry with two touchdowns.
 Defensively the 49ers are allowing 19.6 points and 302.4 yards with six interceptions, 13 sacks, and four fumble recoveries, NaVorro Bowman has 47 tackles, Ahmad Brooks has 28 tackles, and Donte Whitner has 25 tackles.
 San Francisco appears to be a handful at this point.